 By Rose Chevalier Posted February 16, 2012, 9:10 AM EST

-NEW YORK Looking to stamp out social and cultural divides, USA Network kicked off its second “Characters Unite” month on February 8 with an interactive pop-up in Union Square.
+Looking to stamp out social and cultural divides, USA Network kicked off its second “Characters Unite” month on February 8 with an interactive pop-up in Union Square.
 Working with Toby Graff, the cable channel's senior vice president of public affairs, XA produced a heated cube structure that allowed passersby to customize their own T-shirts with rubber stamps.

 Free and open to the public for two days, the activation held white American Apparel tees already emblazoned with the phrase “I won't stand for,” and visitors could then pick a stamp marked with the topic they felt most strongly about, choosing from a selection that included “discrimination,” “intolerance,” and “homophobia.”